- Flight from Dublin to Quito, Ecuador

 - Butler service in every suite – all guests

 - National Park fees

 - All onboard entertainment

 - Unlimited Free Wifi

 - Onboard gratuities included

 - Personalised service – nearly one crew member for every guest

 - Flight from Galapagos to Dublin via Ecuador

-- 1 post-cruise dayroom in Guayaquil, Ecuador, for guests with flights after 10pm
+- 1 post-cruise dayroom in Quito, Ecuador, for guests with flights after 10pm

 - One check-in bag of 20kg per person